 - Applicants demonstrate tolerance and a desire to work collaboratively with a diverse cohort of peers irrespective of their gender, ethnicity, religion, political views and socioeconomic status.

-- Interest in participating in the program and sharing the experience with others.
+- Applicants are interested in participating in the program and sharing the experience with others.

-Those selected will come from diverse backgrounds and LDF aims for gender balance.
-Expenses for the LDF program are fully paid by the U.S. Department of State.
+- Those selected will come from diverse backgrounds and LDF aims for gender balance.

 For the English program in the U.S. applicants must: